Book a clean-up

 - Put your items out the night before collection – if you put them out earlier, they might be considered illegally dumped.

-Don't put any items you have not booked in out for collection or you could be fined heavily for illegal dumping.
+Don't put any items you have not booked with us out for collection or you could be fined heavily for illegal dumping.

 Electronic appliances, goods and equipment, such as televisions and computers can be collected but are best recycled through the City’s regular e-waste (electronic waste) drop-off days.